Hair Loss: A Guide To Causes And Treatments

 The term “androgenic” is used because the condition is linked to androgens, which are male sex hormones.
 In particular, a hormone called dihydrotestosterone (DHT) plays a significant role in androgenic alopecia.
 DHT is derived from testosterone and, in individuals with a genetic predisposition to the condition, it can lead to the miniaturization of hair follicles.
 Over time, affected hair follicles produce thinner and shorter hairs, which eventually stop growing altogether.

 Androgenic alopecia is a progressive condition, and its severity can vary from person to person.
 It can be hereditary.
 And if your parents or grandparents had this hair loss, you might be more susceptible.
-While there’s no cure for androgenic alopecia, treatments like minoxidil and finasteride can slow down hair loss and sometimes encourage regrowth.
+While there’s no cure for androgenic alopecia, treatments can slow down hair loss and sometimes encourage regrowth.
 In comparison, hair transplant procedures offer a more lasting solution to restore hair in affected areas.

 What Triggers Hair Loss?